It Started With A Coffee

-So when Cafe Agora was opened in Frankton Village (Hamilton, NZ), La Mai Coffee was the obvious bean of choice.
+So when Cafe Agora was opened in Hamilton's Frankton Village, La Mai coffee was the obvious bean of choice.

 After an initial research trip to Thailand to see the work of ITDP and other Bright Hope World partners, it was clear that buying coffee was not enough, and so plans formed for the first CBC project trip.